grafana/tempo/docs/sources/tempo/metrics-generator/_index.md

 # Metrics-generator

 Metrics-generator is an optional Tempo component that derives metrics from ingested traces.
-If present, the distributors write received spans to both the ingester and the metrics-generator.
+If present, the distributor writes received spans to both the ingester and the metrics-generator.
 The metrics-generator processes spans and writes metrics to a Prometheus data source using the Prometheus remote write protocol.

 ## Architecture